calculemuscode/abt-js/README.md

 Interface
 =========

-An Abstract Binding Tree has Typescript type:
+An Abstract Binding Tree has this Typescript type:

 ```typescript
 type ABT = string | { tag: string, ... }`